ArnNag/model-structure-documentation/documentation.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1 COMMENT='Structural alignments between model structures and SCOP domains'
 ```

-6. Populate model_vs_structure_alignment.
+6. Populate model_vs_domain_structure_alignment.
 Usage:
 ```
 #TODO: Write a bash script that iterates over all model structure IDs and submits them as jobs to GridEngine with the qsub command.
-Current code for one model structure is at /h/anagle/populate_model_vs_structure
+Current code for one model structure is at /h/anagle/populate_model_vs_domain
 ```

 ### Landing page